10. What is the Gift Tax annual exclusion?

 Earned Income Tax Credit (EITC) is another point of concern.
 The IRS is watching EITC very closely because of rampant fraud.
 Unfortunately that means that those of us who are doing it right will be proving our position.
 If you are claiming EITC, we are requesting that you bring supporting documentation that the child lives in your home.
 We can use medical records,school or daycare records, social services, etc. The child must live with you for over one-half of the year.
 If you have an EITC audit, we can also rely on a letter from your minister.
 EITC is a great resource for qualifying people but it is imperative that we have documentation to support the credit.

-2. Can we send a copy of your tax return to a bank or mortgage company for you?
+2. Can you send a copy of my tax return to a bank or mortgage company?

 One of the changes we are making immediately is the way we provide your tax return to banks or mortgage companies.
 You have 3 options: